Resource management best practice

 It goes without saying that resources should always be allocated to the highest priority work first.

 This is often called priority based resource allocation.

-If you are still trying to run your resource management in spreadsheets priority based resource allocation is near impossible to do and will involve a lot of spreadsheet hacking every time you want to change the priority of your projects (which happens often).
+If you are still trying to run your resource management in spreadsheets then priority based resource allocation is near impossible to do.
+It will involve a lot of spreadsheet hacking every time you want to change the priority of your projects (which happens often).